Albatraoz12/U09-Training-App/README.md

 ## **Registered User**

-Registered Users can make a list, delete a list, read a lits infor and save exercises into them as well as uppdating its name.
+Registered Users can make a list, delete a list, read the list information i.e exercises in that list, delete them form the list and save exercises into them as well as uppdating the lists name.

 ## **Admin**